oduerr/dl_book_docker/README.md

 <img src="https://images.manning.com/720/960/resize/book/f/433a556-0816-4a6d-aa1a-6c199f368b1a/Durr-PDLP-MEAP-HI.png" width="20%">
 </a>

-With this docker container you should be able to run the code examples in https://github.com/tensorchiefs/dl_book
+This is the docker container for the code examples in https://github.com/tensorchiefs/dl_book

 ## Installation of docker